nhardy/south-of-45/README.md

 This is the code for the website of GovHackNZ 2017 project [South of 45](http://south-of-45.azurewebsites.net/).
 The R analysis code is also included.

+The website has been forked from another project which provides a website scaffold.

 ## Key Facts

 This project is a universal JavaScript React application.
 [Node.js](https://nodejs.org/) is used to render pages server-side.